mohammedsirDev/mohammedsirDev/README.md

-# 👋 Hi, I'm Mohammed Sir
+# Hi, I'm Mohammed Sir 👋

-🎓 **Bachelor's in Software Engineering · Ibn Tofail University** | **Full-Stack Developer** | **Co-Founder of [Parcelo](https://parcelo.online)**
+**Full-Stack Developer · Co-Founder of [Parcelo](https://parcelo.online) · Based in Morocco**

-I love building real-world systems that solve practical problems.
-From API design and database architecture to deployment and client communication — I own the full project lifecycle.
+I build real-world systems that solve practical problems — from API design and database architecture to deployment and client communication.
+I own the full project lifecycle.

 ---